 Finally, you can add any initial members, managers, and owners to your group.
 As we've already noted, a Google Group should have multiple owners, to ensure the Group isn't "orphaned" when somebody leaves.
 You can choose to directly add people to a Google Group, which means they are added without an invitation, or if you turn off this setting, they will be sent an invitation to join the group instead.
 Once you've added any initial members (you can add and remove members once a group is created, too), click Create group to bring it into existence.

-Owners of a Google Group can open the group in the Groups interface and scroll down on the left hand side to Group settings to manage the settings of the group.
+Owners and managers can open the group in the Groups interface and scroll down on the left hand side to Group settings to manage the settings of the group.
 This includes the name, email address, description, and permissions that you might've set when the group was created, but also other features like turning on Collaborative inbox (which allows you to assign emails sent to the group to particular people and resolve conversations) or shared labels, setting whether the group can have external members (people with a Google account but not a york.ac.uk email address), and a range of advanced settings like auto-replies to emails sent to the group and moderation of posts.
-It is worth checking these settings for any Google groups you are an owner of, to ensure they are set as you want.
+It is worth checking these settings for any Google Groups you are an owner of, to ensure they are set as you want.

 You can add, remove, and change the role of members from the Members option on the left hand side.
 If you don't see options to do this, that means you don't have high enough permissions in the Google Group to manage members.
 You can also tweak individuals' posting rights to the group if needed, for example allowing someone to post even when the settings wouldn't normally allow them to with their role.